TheDebbyCase/LCWildCardMod/README.md

 Repository for my very first mod, WILDCARD Stuff!

 You can use the [Issues](https://github.com/TheDebbyCase/LCWildCardMod/issues) tab to submit any problems with the mod, or any suggestions you may have.
-Suggestions can also be made directly to me in the mod-release thread on the [Lethal Company Modding Discord](https://discord.com/channels/1168655651455639582/1328209352628375652)!
+Suggestions can also be made directly to me in the mod-release thread on the [Lethal Company Modding Discord](https://discord.gg/lcmod)!

 If you wish you can also donate to me over on [Ko-Fi](https://ko-fi.com/thedebbycase)!
 Or follow me on [Bluesky](https://bsky.app/profile/thedebbycase.bsky.social)!

-Of course, see the Thunderstore page [here](https://thunderstore.io/c/lethal-company/p/deB/WILDCARDStuff), or the GitHub page [here](https://github.com/TheDebbyCase/LCWildCardMod)!
+See the Thunderstore page [here](https://thunderstore.io/c/lethal-company/p/deB/WILDCARDStuff), or the GitHub page [here](https://github.com/TheDebbyCase/LCWildCardMod)!

 ## Content so far!